Chart Color Schemes

 The level of general health in Georges Hall is notably higher than the national average with prevalence of common health conditions low among the general population though higher than the nation's average across older, at risk cohorts

 Georges Hall demonstrates above-average health outcomes based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
-The prevalence of common health conditions is low among the general population but higher than the national average across older, at-risk cohorts.
+The prevalence of common health conditions is low among the general population but higher than the national average among older, at-risk cohorts.

 Frequently Asked Questions - Health